 Only one ‘complaint’ and this is miniscule – was that they messed an order up one time we went there.
 But the food I got was still absolutely delicious so who cares.
 We went here twice for lunch so I am combining two trips to one.
 Believe me there is no way we could have eaten all that food at one sitting at Backyard BBQ, Boracay.

-This was ‘The Bomb’ a great big hunk of steak, slow cooked and BBQ’d, with some nice veggies and smoky rice.
-But hold on a minute what’s that bone with hole in the middle of it.
-Yes folks this dish comes with a bloody great big chunk of bone marrow – BOOM!!!
+This was ‘The Bomb’ a great big hunk of steak, slow-cooked and BBQ’d, with some nice veggies and smoky rice.
+But hold on a minute what’s that bone with a hole in the middle of it?
+Yes folks this dish comes with a great big chunk of bone marrow – BOOM!!!
 Doesn’t get better in my reckoning.
 Nicely done Backyard BBQ, Boracay, this dish is a cracker.

 Just so so good.
-A pork belly cut into to cubes – not quite all the way through though, so it arrives in one piece and then get your hands in there and pull off the bits to chomp on.
+A pork belly cut into cubes – not quite all the way through though, so it arrives in one piece, and then get your hands in there and pull off the bits to chomp on.
 This thing of beauty comes with three dipping sauces as you’ll see above.
-There is a vinegar with chili and white pepper, America mustard and their famous secret dipping sauce.
-Now Ollie and I were then on the case of taste testing this to guess what was in it – we got the following correct but still the waiter said there was more in there, but we could not fathom what; pineapple juice, roasted and crushed peanuts, honey, soy and ???
+There is a vinegar with chili and white pepper, American mustard, and their famous secret dipping sauce.
+Now Ollie and I were then on the case of taste testing this to guess what was in it – we got the following correct but still, the waiter said there was more in there, but we could not fathom what; pineapple juice, roasted and crushed peanuts, honey, soy and ???

 This really was a great dish.
 So much so that Amy herself had this the very next day ha ha!!!